 "Clopening" refers to a work practice where an employee is scheduled to work a closing shift and an opening shift consecutively, often with very little time between the two shifts.
 For example, an employee might finish their closing shift at a late hour (12:00 AM) and then be required to return to work for an opening shift early in the morning (6:00 AM).

-To avoid “clopening,” Fair Work Week laws might require employers to provide a minimum rest period between consecutive shifts for employees, especially when a shift ends late at night and opens the next morning.
-For instance, the law could stipulate that an employee must have a certain number of hours of rest, such as eight hours, before the start of the next shift.
+The laws around clopening shifts differ between jurisdictions.
+For instance, some jurisdictions require employers to provide a minimum rest period between consecutive shifts for employees, especially when a shift ends late at night and opens the next morning.
+The law could stipulate that an employee must have a certain number of hours of rest, such as eight hours, before the start of the next shift.

-Some jurisdictions mandate that employers pay employees extra compensation, often referred to as "clopening pay" or "rest period premiums," when they are scheduled for clopening shifts.
-The additional pay serves as an incentive for employers to avoid scheduling such shifts and compensates employees for the inconvenience and potential negative effects on their well-being.
+Other jurisdictions mandate that employers pay employees extra compensation, often referred to as "clopening pay" or "rest period premiums," when they are scheduled for a clopening shift.
+The additional pay serves as an incentive for employers to avoid scheduling these types of shifts and compensates employees for the inconvenience and potential negative effects on their well-being.

 In many jurisdictions, employers are required to first offer vacant shifts to existing employees before hiring new employees or using temporary or on-call workers.
 This requirement is designed to promote stable and predictable work schedules for current employees and to prevent excessive reliance on part-time or temporary workers.

-Employers may ask employees if they are willing to take on the vacant shift voluntarily.
+Employers may ask employees if they are willing to voluntarily take on the vacant shift.
 If an employee agrees to cover the shift, they should be compensated for the additional work hours according to the applicable wage and hour laws.

-If an employee voluntarily fills a vacant shift on short notice, they may have to pay a “premium pay” or "incentive pay," to the employee.
-If an employee refuses to fill a vacant shift, Fair Workweek laws generally protect them from facing any adverse consequences or retaliation.
+If an employee voluntarily fills a vacant shift on short notice, the employer may have to pay a “premium pay” or "incentive pay," to the employee.
+If an employee refuses to fill a vacant shift, Fair Workweek laws generally protect the employee from facing any adverse consequences or retaliation.
 Employees should be able to exercise their rights to work-life balance without fear of punishment from the employer.

 8. Record Keeping & Assumed Guilt